 - Progress reports (as applicable)

-Complete the online UACC Membership Application Form (PDF) and upload an NIH-formatted biosketch including extramural support (CV if a biosketch is not available).
-Additional information can be obtained from the website or by contacting UACC-Membership@uacc.arizona.edu.
+Complete the online UACC Membership Application Form and upload an NIH-formatted biosketch including extramural support (CV if a biosketch is not available).
+Additional information can be obtained by contacting UACC-Membership@uacc.arizona.edu.

 Review of New Applications and Renewal of Membership

-All Research Members, Associate Research Members, Affiliate Members, and Clinical Members will be reviewed annually by the UACC Leadership, and membership categories may be reassigned based on current review of category criteria and updated member information.
-Members must meet all the criteria listed in their current membership category, or their membership status will be recommended for reassignment.
+Membership is reviewed annually by the UACC Membership Committee and membership categories may be reassigned based on current review of category criteria and updated member information.
 Membership reassignment recommendations will then be sent to the UACC Director for approval.
 The Director has final authority for approval, disapproval, or termination of membership.